 Does the site successfully convert visitors to the call to action?

-What is the Google page rank for the page?
+What is the Trust Score for the page (PA)?

-What is the Alexa rank for the site?
+What is the Authority Score for the site?

 How many pages have redirects? – Excessive redirects are bad for SEO

 Do any pages have URL’s that are too long? – Long URL’s count against you